 Mothers in Hong Kong are breastfeeding more than ever.
-In 2016, nearly 87% of mothers initiated breastfeeding, up from 19% in 1981.
+It is estimated that about 87% of mothers initiated breastfeeding, up from 19% in 1981.
 Despite these successes, we still see a big drop in the number of women exclusively breastfeeding up to the recommended 6-month mark by the World Health Organization.

 Breastfeeding historical context in Hong Kong

 In Hong Kong and around the world, there was a big push for formula feeding from the early twentieth century until the 1980s.
 Formula manufacturers aggressively marketed directly to the medical community, pushing their agenda through physicians’ expert voices.
 Use of breast milk substitutes became associated with scientific authority and breastfeeding rates dropped around the world.
 The social stigma ignited by, in part, the marketing of breast milk substitutes remains today, especially in older generations.

 The number of women who initiate breastfeeding in Hong Kong has made great strides in the past thirty years.
 The recently passed amendments extending maternity leave to 14 weeks and prohibiting direct and indirect discrimination on the ground of breastfeeding is a new contribution to breastfeeding progress.
 Public health campaigns have championed the benefits of breastfeeding, and the Hong Kong Hospital Authority has laid out plans for its eight public hospitals with maternity wards to comply with the Baby-Friendly Hospital Initiative (BFHI).